krlmlr/dplyr/revdep/problems.md

 ## In both

-*   checking re-building of vignette outputs ...
-WARNING
-    ```
-    Error(s) in re-building vignettes:
-    --- re-building ‘a_usage_guide.Rmd’ using rmarkdown
-    --- finished re-building ‘a_usage_guide.Rmd’

-    --- re-building ‘b_test_choice_tree_pdf.Rmd’ using rmarkdown

-    tlmgr: Remote database (revision 69669 of the texlive-scripts package)
-    seems to be older than the local installation (rev 69683 of
-    texlive-scripts); please use a different mirror and/or wait a day or two.

-    ...
-    --- finished re-building ‘d_validation_statement.Rmd’

-    --- re-building ‘e_maintenance_guide.Rmd’ using rmarkdown
-    --- finished re-building ‘e_maintenance_guide.Rmd’

-    SUMMARY: processing the following file failed:
-      ‘b_test_choice_tree_pdf.Rmd’

-    Error: Vignette re-building failed.
-    Execution halted
-    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     There are ::: calls to the package's namespace in its code.
 A package